 |

-Mark is currently teaching on Tuesdays and Wednesdays at Tommy's Guitar Shop in Everett, Washington.
-Visit www.tommysguitarshop.com
+Guitar Shop in Everett, Washington.
+Visit

-for directions.
+for contact information and directions.

 Mark has been playing guitar for over 35 years.
 He received his Associate Arts in Music degree from Yakima Valley College in Yakima, Washington, and spent a year at Berlkee College of Music in Boston, Massachusetts.
 He has played in several local bands in the Yakima and Seattle area.
 He is currently

-is on the worship team at Mill Creek Foursquare Church in Lynnwood, Washington.
+on the worship team at Mill Creek Foursquare Church in Lynnwood, Washington.

 During the 2007-2008 school year, he was